A window for water-hydrogen demixing on warm metal-rich sub-Neptunes: Model Limitations

-We also note that while we adopt here $Z_\mathrm{atm}$ as a measure of water enrichment in a H$_2$-He-H$_2$O mixed atmosphere, atmosphere observations have shown that other species, including CH$_4$, are present in the atmosphere of TOI-270 d\citep{benneke_jwst_2024,holmberg_possible_2024,felix_evidence_2025,constantinou_atmospheric_2025}.
-Although the inferred water abundance is about 10 times larger than the methane content for TOI-270 d, the presence of carbon species could be a source of heating e.g. through graphite precipitation, depending on how the C/O ratio varies throughout the atmosphere \citep{peng_puffy_2024}, or otherwise impact the atmospheric temperature-pressure profile due to their large infrared cross-sections.
-To our knowledge, no study has yet studied the miscibility of water and hydrogen in the presence of carbon species.
+Since we recalculate mixed adiabats from each EOS, our models do not account for non-ideal mixing of H and He covered in \citet{chabrier_new_2021} incorporating the entropy data from \citet{militzer_ab_2013}.
+This effect should become important at megabar pressures, and for H/He-dominated compositions.
+We expect that this limitation has minimal impact on our conclusions: our results are dominated by the lower-pressure end of the EOS, and the envelope profiles where demixing conditions are identified have metal-rich, H/He-poor compositions.
+Non-ideal mixing of hydrogen and water (e.g. \citealp{werlen_effects_2026}), however, may impact the interior temperature profiles.
+The required DFT calculations and their incorporation in our modeling framework are beyond the scope of this paper.

-As mentioned in a few instances in the discussion, some models do not reach the RCB even at 1 kbar, which is a known issue in linking atmosphere and interior models \citep{kempton_where_2023,nixon_new_2024,aguichine_evolution_2024}.
+As mentioned in a few instances in the discussion, some models do not reach the RCB even at 1 kbar, which is a known issue in linking atmosphere and interior models \citep{kempton_where_2023,nixon_new_2024,aguichine_evolution_2024,selsis_steam_2024,cmiel_characterizing_2025}, and is observed in other self-consistent atmosphere models for TOI-270 d presented in the literature \citep{nixon_magma_2025,rigby_surface_2025}.
 However, we do not expect that this would impact our conclusion that demixing is possible on sub-Neptunes: instead, a deeper RCB would lead to an even colder interior in our models, which would be more prone to demixing.